 - An independent financial advisor on a budget who is struggling to compete with the big firms when it comes to marketing

+BTB Vs BTC ConsultingDo you want to work with businesses or individuals?
+As a general rule, businesses pay more for consultants than individuals pay.
 Plus, businesses can write off your consulting fees in most circumstances.
 And they can hopefully make more money in the end and recoup the cost of your consulting fees.

-The type of service you offer will affect the best business structure for your consulting business.
+Which Business Structure Is Best?The type of service you offer will affect the best business structure for your consulting business.
 When it comes to choosing a business structure, you’ll want to consider both taxes and liability.

 - Get a business credit card or debit card that links to your business account and is used exclusively for business.